Reducing Chronic Absenteeism: Every Day Counts

 Did you know that more than 8 million U.S. students miss nearly a month of school each year.
 Chronic absenteeism is a growing problem across the country, and MCPS is not immune.

 Attending school every day really does matter.

 School success goes hand in hand with good attendance.
 As we get closer to spring break, parents are encouraged to make sure their children attend school every day.
-We know it’s tempting to extend vacation by a few days, but remember, those days count as absences.
-Just a few missed days here and there, even if they are excused absences, can add up to too much lost learning time and put a child behind in school.
+We know it’s tempting to extend your vacation by a few days, but remember, those days count as absences.
+Just a few missed days here and there, even if they are excused absences, can add up to too much lost learning time and put your child behind in school.

 What We Know

 A student is chronically absent if they are absent 10 percent (18 days) or more of the school year, regardless of whether the absences are excused or unexcused.

 - Children of all ages, races and socioeconomic groups can be chronically absent, but those most at risk are children living in poverty and those who are homeless.

 - Half the students who miss two to four days in September go on to miss nearly a month of school.